 Students are admitted to a particular program at NBTS.
-A student desiring to change to another program must contact Academic Affairs and apply to the desired program by completing the Request for Transfer of Master's Degree Program.
+A student desiring to change to another program must apply to the desired program by completing the Request for Transfer of Master's Degree Program.
 Students should be aware that all of the credits from the first program may not be applied to the new program.
 Students changing degree tracks will be governed by the program standards at the time of their admission to the new program.